-Tips and Tricks for Cutting Tomatoes for Salad
+Tips and Tricks for Cutting Tomatoes for the Best Tomato Salad

 - Use the smaller tomatoes in the winter time, they have a more reliable flavor.

-- Fresh tomatoes are always the best for salad and you’ll want to cut those as the photos listed above.
+- Fresh tomatoes are always the best for salad and you’ll want to cut those in small pieces as the photos listed above.